 The Cultists have got to shoulder the blame for some of this, peddling their production line twonk where it doesn’t belong.
 They didn’t invent the ALOS or the bloody line chart, but they have spent the last few years doing the only thing they can, which is marketing their little Cult furiously.
 Like all Cults, there is only one Truth, all hail Deming, literally only one book and only one way to look at “data, data, data”.
 Frightened middle-managers everywhere are being indoctrinated, by a bunch of pedlars who – after a couple of days conditioning in a Cult Meeting and awarded a shiny certificate, or a coloured belt – are sent out to enforce Cult discipline on anyone frightened enough, to take it all at face value.

-You may occasionally find a Cultist who understands deep stuff like the Calculus of Variations, but the slightest challenge to the lack of scientific pluralism and you usually get squeals of “it’s because they don’t apply it properly” criticising everyone as they point to a dot on a fake wiggly line and shout “special cause variation”.
-Push them too hard and like Pavlov’s dog, they drop to their knees and start chanting “system of profound knowledge; system of profound knowledge”.
-Which by the way has no systemic characteristics, contains no intellectual depth and is neither referenced, nor cited epistemologically.
+You may occasionally find a Cultist who understands deep stuff like the Calculus of Variations, but the slightest challenge to the lack of scientific pluralism and you usually get squeals of “it’s because they don’t apply it properly” criticising everyone as they point to a dot, on a fake wiggly line and shout “special cause variation”.
+Push them too hard and like Pavlov’s dog, they drop to their knees and start chanting “system of profound knowledge”.
+Which by the way has no systemic characteristics, contains little intellectual depth and is neither referenced, nor cited epistemologically.
 ‘Of’ is the only true word and I even argued with that recently, during a bloggy foray into the Japanese Union of Scientists and Engineers.
+The typical result of the idea is some arsehole mouthing off about ‘The System of DISPLAYING A Profound LACK OF Knowledge’.

 In living systems like those involving normal humans, there is no such thing as an average from which to vary.
 There are differences between people, so many in fact that there is no such thing as an average person.
 Nobody is average and speaking philosophically, nobody varies in degrees from perfect because we are not widgets on a production line and there is no perfect design from which to assess the mathematical variation of a human.
 There is certainly nothing to be learned from chunking things up into weekly, monthly and annual averages.
 The evidence is unequivocal that anything designed for the average person is in fact, designed for nobody at all.
 I shall explain that with a little help from @ltoddrose in the next episode of #TSisTM.